kevinhenryburke/scalegitbook/vision/Storying.md

 #### Invocation Side: Cross-Package

-- The Developer Stub field, *Stub Implementation Class*, if populated needs to have its functionality specified.
+- The Developer Stub field, *Absent Service Stub Class*, if populated needs to have its functionality specified.
 A task needs to be created for the Invocation Development Team to implement this.

 ### Service Side: Cross-Package